Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Introduction

-WR--COs are one of the possible electromagnetic progenitors of BCOs.
+Wolf-Rayet--compact object systems are one of the possible electromagnetic progenitors of BCOs.
 So far, seven WR--CO candidates have been observed (see \citealt{observations} and references therein), but their characterization is challenging.
-The strong WR winds prevent a precise dynamical CO mass measurement, leaving uncertainties on the BH or NS nature also for the only WR--CO candidate known in the MW: Cyg X-3 \citep[e.g.,][]{Cyg-X3_Zd2013, ICX10X-1_Laycock2015_revisited, CygX-3_Koljonen2017, NGC300X-1_Binder2021_BHpreciso}. \citealt{Belczynski2013_CygX-3fate} show that observational and theoretical uncertainties, like models of core-collapse supernovae (CCSNe) and wind mass loss, significantly affect the possible fates of WR--COs like Cyg X-3 and should be taken into account in evolutionary studies.
+The strong WR winds prevent a precise dynamical CO mass measurement, leaving uncertainties on the BH or NS nature.
+Uncertainties in the CO nature also affect the only WR--CO candidate known in the MW: Cyg X-3 \citep[e.g.,][]{Cyg-X3_Zd2013, ICX10X-1_Laycock2015_revisited, CygX-3_Koljonen2017, NGC300X-1_Binder2021_BHpreciso}. \citet{Belczynski2013_CygX-3fate} showed that observational and theoretical uncertainties, such as models of core-collapse supernovae (CCSNe) and wind mass loss, significantly affect the possible fates of WR--COs similar to Cyg X-3 and should be taken into account in evolutionary studies.

 In this work, we investigate the role of binaries hosting a WR and a CO as BCO progenitors in the isolated evolution scenario.
-We use the population-synthesis code \sevn \citep{Iorio2023_SEVN2} to simulate the evolution of a MW-like binary population under different conditions.
-We probe a large parameter space to characterize BCO formation and bracket uncertainties in theoretical models.
-Key parameters for modeling evolutionary processes, such as mass transfer and CCSNe, are still poorly constrained and their impact on the demography of BCOs is large (see the reviews by \citealt{Mapelli2021_reviewBBHformulacostheta} and \citealt{MandelBroekgaarden2022_modeluncertainties}, and references therein).
-Here, we explore the role of stellar metallicity, common envelope (CE) ejection efficiency, CCSN physics, and natal kicks.
+We used the population-synthesis code \sevn \citep{Iorio2023_SEVN2} to simulate the evolution of a binary population similar to the MW one under different conditions.
+We probed a large parameter space to characterize BCO formation and bracket uncertainties in theoretical models.
+Key parameters for modeling evolutionary processes, such as mass transfer and CCSNe, are still poorly constrained, and their impact on the demography of BCOs is large (see the reviews by \citealt{Mapelli2021_reviewBBHformulacostheta} and \citealt{MandelBroekgaarden2022_modeluncertainties}, and references therein).
+Here, we systematically explore the role of stellar metallicity, common envelope (CE) ejection efficiency, CCSN physics, and natal kicks.
+We also discuss the impact of uncertainties in mass transfer physics on the WR--CO and BCO formation channels.
+Eventually, we consider the implications for BH spins in the case of tidal spin-up.

 This paper is organized as follows.
-In Section \ref{sec:methods} we describe the features of \sevn relevant for this work and the assumptions on the parameter space.
-In Section \ref{sec:results} we present the results of our simulations and the comparison with Cyg X-3.
-In Section \ref{sec:discussion} we discuss the impact of the parameter space and the implications for the BH spin in the case of tidal spin-up.
+In Section \ref{sec:methods} we describe the features of \sevn relevant to this work and the assumptions on the parameter space.
+In Section \ref{sec:results} we present the results of our simulations and a comparison with Cyg X-3.
+In Section \ref{sec:discussion} we discuss the impact of mass transfer assumptions, BH tidal spin-up, and other aspects of our parameter-space exploration.
 In Section~\ref{sec:conclusions} we summarize our results.